 I knew even before going to graduate school at the UW that I wanted to be a Hershman Fellow.
 Working as a marine educator at Padilla Bay, I picked up a Sea Grant newsletter and read about the fellowship.
 That day truly helped me set a goal and direction for my career path.
 The fellowship provided an ideal transition from graduate school to the career world, and opened my eyes to many opportunities throughout Washington and beyond.

 Become a Mentor

-“At The Nature Conservancy, Hershman Fellows have become essential members of our marine conservation team.
+“At The Nature Conservancy, WSG Hershman Fellows have become essential members of our marine conservation team.
 The Fellows refresh our ocean policy and science expertise, and they add to our capacity to tackle some of our state’s most pervasive challenges.
 The one-year term keeps us focused on clear objectives, and our obligation to provide a top drawer educational experience inspires us to open our minds to new learning opportunities.
 It’s really a win-win arrangement.”

 Paul Dye, former Director of Marine Conservation, The Nature Conservancy/Washington

 More information available on our Sea Grant Marine Policy Fellowship Guidelines.

 Interested in becoming a mentor?
 Send us an email!